SkylineCommunications/dataminer-docs-connectors/connector/doc/FOR-A_FA-9600.md

 ## About

 This connector was designed to work only with model **FA-9600**.
 It allows the user to monitor the state of the fans and power supplies.
-The status of the many inputs and outputs of this equipment sudh as Video, Audio or Slot parameters can also be monitored.
+The status of the many inputs and outputs of this equipment, such as video, audio, or slot parameters, can also be monitored.
 SNMP **Get** commands are used to read information from the device.

 ### Version Info